James G. Pepper

 2014 Eddy McIntyre Community Service Award Recipient

 Affectionately called the “Godfather of Philanthropy,” he is credited with inspiring many community leaders and activists in the art of giving.
-2014 Miami Recognition Dinner Co-Chairs Josue Santiago and Bradley Carlson consider Pepper a mentor, crediting him for the leadership roles both have taken in the LGBT fundraising community.
+2014 Miami Recognition Dinner Co-Chairs Josue Santiago and Bradley Carlson consider Pepper a mentor, crediting him for the leadership roles both have taken in the LGBTQ fundraising community.

 2014 National Leadership Award Recipient